thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-3.rst

    n + m = ?

 Try coming up with a sensible definition.
-It may not look 'the same' as ours.
+It may not look the same as ours.

 .. raw:: html